Skip to main content

 Your next move:

 By turning a naked option into a vertical spread (buying one option and selling another), you neutralize some of the volatility risk.
-You are buying high vol, but also selling high vol, canceling out some of the "noise" so you can focus on the price direction.
+You are buying high vol, but also selling high vol, cancelling out some of the “noise” so you can focus on the price direction.

 Wealthsimple’s Learn pages are meant to be educational.
 Every story is sourced from and vetted by subject matter experts, and produced by journalists with decades of media experience — people whose primary goal is to teach you something, rather than sell you something.
 While there may be links included in the article about products that are offered by Wealthsimple Investments Inc. (“Wealthsimple”) or one of its affiliates, these articles are not investment advice, a recommendation to buy or sell assets or securities, or any other kind of professional advice.
 If you are interested in learning about how Wealthsimple products or features work, please visit the Help Centre.
 If you are interested in knowing which products are offered by Wealthsimple and which are offered by affiliates, we’ve got a page to help you with that, too.

-What does a high volatility skew indicate?
+What does a 25-delta skew mean?

 Build your own portfolio your way with stocks, ETFs, and options